Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Abstract

 \section{Abstract}

-We establish a coding theorem for rate-limited quantum-classical optimal transport systems with limited classical common randomness.
-This theorem characterizes the rate region of measurement protocols on a product source state for faithful construction of a given destination state while maintaining the source-destination distortion below a prescribed threshold with respect to a general distortion observable.
-It also provides a solution to the problem of rate-limited optimal transport, which aims to find the optimal cost of transforming a source quantum state to a destination state via an entanglement-breaking channel with a limited communication rate.
-The coding theorem is further extended to cover Bosonic continuous-variable quantum systems.
-The analytical evaluation is performed for the case of a qubit measurement system with unlimited common randomness.
+We consider the rate-limited quantum-to-classical optimal transport in terms of output-constrained rate-distortion coding for both finite-dimensional and continuous-variable quantum-to-classical systems with limited classical common randomness.
+The main coding theorem provides a single-letter characterization of the achievable rate region of a lossy quantum measurement source coding for an exact construction of the destination distribution (or the equivalent quantum state) while maintaining a threshold of distortion from the source state according to a generally defined distortion observable.
+The constraint on the output space fixes the output distribution to an IID predefined probability mass function.
+Therefore, this problem can also be viewed as information-constrained optimal transport which finds the optimal cost of transporting the source quantum state to the destination classical distribution via a quantum measurement with limited communication rate and common randomness.

+We develop a coding framework for continuous-variable quantum systems by employing a clipping projection and a dequantization block and using our finite-dimensional coding theorem.
+Moreover, for the Gaussian quantum systems, we derive an analytical solution for rate-limited Wasserstein distance of order 2, along with a Gaussian optimality theorem, showing that Gaussian measurement optimizes the rate in a system with Gaussian quantum source and Gaussian destination distribution.
+The results further show that in contrast to the classical Wasserstein distance of Gaussian distributions, which corresponds to an infinite transmission rate, in the Quantum Gaussian measurement system, the optimal transport is achieved with a finite transmission rate due to the inherent noise of the quantum measurement imposed by Heisenberg's uncertainty principle.